4-GA-Cohort-11/intro-to-coding/README.md

 #### Getting Started

-If installation went smoothly and all is setup, I will see you on Thursday 14th of May at 10:00pm.
+If installation went smoothly and all is setup, I will see you soon.